Khaleed/google-maps-api/README.md

 #  Google Maps Directions API

-## Instuctions
+## Instructions

 ### Google Maps APIs

-- Get your own key for Google Maps JavaScript API from [Google Developers](https://developers.google.com/maps/documentation/javascript/)
+Get a key for Google Maps JavaScript API from [Google Developers](https://developers.google.com/maps/documentation/javascript/)
-- Get key for the directions service from [here](https://developers.google.com/maps/documentation/directions/) ensuring you use the same project name for both APIS
+Get a key for Google Maps Directions API from [here](https://developers.google.com/maps/documentation/directions/) ensuring you use the same project name for both APIs

 ### Execution

-- Open `public/index.html` in Chrome Browser
+Open in your favourite browser by running `open public/index.html` on the terminal

 ### Dependencies

-- Download `Node.js` from [here](https://nodejs.org/en/).
+Download `Node.js` from [here](https://nodejs.org/en/).

 To get dependencies